Chaim Bermant

+Chaim Icyk Bermant (26 February 1929 – 20 January 1998) was a British-based journalist and author.
 He contributed regularly to The Jewish Chronicle and occasionally to the national press, particularly The Observer.
 An Orthodox Jew and supporter of Israel, he was freely critical of both.
 He wrote several novels and non-fiction works, mostly on the quirks of British Jewish society.